DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 spinifex country.
 A few trees have been planted for shelter at one end of the community, but otherwise the outstation is exposed to high winds and hot sun.
-At times, blue-green puddles appeared on the road into Mungalawurru, formed from sulphur used to neutralize cyanide from the tailings dam.
+At times, blue-green puddles appeared on the road into Mungalawurru, formed from sulfur used to neutralize cyanide from the tailings dam.
 The road into the community is bitumen for two-thirds of the drive, but the last third regularly became inaccessible in the rain.
 We were forced to turn back on occasion, and the residents told us of having to walk that 30 kilometers to the bitumen when they got cut off.

-The community has close ties with other homelands on the land trust and the land trust to the south, with many family members residing in Tennant Creek, Mungkarta and Ali Curung.
+The community has close ties with other homelands on this land trust and the land trust to the south, with many family members residing in Tennant Creek, Mungkarta and Ali Curung.
 The residents primarily speak Warlmanpa, but also Warumungu and Warlpiri.
 Mungalawurru is officially